manoldonev/react-todo-app-ts-styled-components/README.md

 - Readability
 - Maintainability

-## Type Checking
+## Type Checking & Robustness

-The app is written in TypeScript and utilizes the strict built-in typechecking capabilites of the language.
+The app utilizes the strict built-in typechecking capabilities of TypeScript, and a combination of ESlint, Prettier, lint-staged, and husky to minimize run-time exceptions, ensure consistent code style and quality, and prevent noncompliant code from reaching source control in the first place.

 ## Testing